Can I target particular members of the USF community for email outreach through the Office of Communications and Marketing (OCM)?

 Absolutely.
 You can send emails to the following USF target groups: prospective students, students, faculty/staff, alumni, donors, and parents of current USF students.

 The emails that are sent out by OCM follow best practice by always targeting the smallest relevant group based on your criteria and goals.
-All emails are optional and allow the recipient to opt out of receiving further communications.
-If you have to reach the USF community with a message that is "required reading," we recommend using USF Connect emails.
-Contact your unit’s USF Connect administrator and review the USF Connect policy to see if your message qualifies as "required reading."
+All emails to external audiences are optional and allow the recipient to opt out of receiving further communications.

 How do I request that an email be sent from my office?